cs3org/OCM-API/IETF-RFC.md

 the FQDN.

-If a finite allowlist of Receiving Servers exists on the Sending Server side, then this list may already contain all necessary information.
+If a finite allowlist of Receiving Servers exists on the Sending Server side, then this list MAY already contain all necessary information.

 If the FQDN passes the denylist and/or allowlist checks, but no details about its OCM API are known, the Sending Server can use the following